leftstick/unminified-webpack-plugin/README.md

 A `webpack` plugin for generating un-minified JavaScript files along with UglifyJsPlugin.

+>This plugin should only be used while you are developing standalone library

 ## Why unminified-webpack-plugin ##

-Once you'd like to release your library, it's better to release a un-minified version along with uglified one.
-But it's hard to make it work with normal webpack process.
-Of course you can have some workaround like: `webpack && webpack --config webpack.config.prod.js`, the cons by doing that are: you have to maintain two `config` files; and cost twice as long as generating one output.
+Maybe you are encountering the same issue as mine, once you are developing a standalone library via `webpack`, it's not possible to generate the uncompressed file along with the minified one.
+[Here](http://stackoverflow.com/questions/25956937/how-to-build-minified-and-uncompressed-bundle-with-webpack) is the question i found at `stackoverflow`.

+As a workaround, you may do something like `webpack && webpack --config webpack.config.prod.js`, but the solution is really ugly and inelegant.

+That's why i am here! ^^

 ## Installation ##